Posted by Anant Patel

 The main aim of Google’s algorithm is to measure the relevancy of a page for a particular query, and that has not, and perhaps will never change.
 After the introduction of Hummingbird, many people may be wondering to revamp their SEO strategy.
-However, if you’ve adapted the natural progress for your SEO, there is no need to panic as you are on the right track.
+However, if you’ve adapted the natural progression for your SEO, there is no need to panic as you are on the right track.

 The following are some of the things that really matter if you want to consider how Google is trying to improve its search results: